 ktMINE’s CEO, David Jarczyk, was featured on the Entrepreneur Friday segment of WBBM Newsradio’s Noon Business Hour on September 23, 2016.
 David talked with Kris Kridel and Cisco Cotto about how ktMINE provides unparalleled access to the innovation activities of companies.
-Listen to the clip or read the transcript below.
+Read the transcript below.

 Cisco Cotto: It’s Entrepreneur Friday here on the Noon Business Hour and this afternoon we’re featuring a Chicago business that digs through data in an effort to figure out what companies are planning to do.
 Let’s learn about it from David Jarczyk, President & CEO of ktMINE, again based here in Chicago.
 David, good afternoon thanks for joining us.

 David Jarczyk: Hello, thank you for having me.